PeCoReT/pecoret.github.io/docs/user-guide/attack-surface-monitoring.md

 ## Programs

 Programs serve as a way to group targets.
 For instance, a program can be named after a customer, and all relevant targets can be grouped under this program.
 Programs may include a description to provide additional context.
+It can be used as containers for organizing targets similar to bug bounty programs.

 ## Targets
+Users can define targets in a more unstructured manner, allowing for the inclusion of a wide range of assets and entities.
+Targets can be defined based on various criteria such as URLs, hostnames, or any other relevant identifiers.
+IP addresses are also tracked for targets in a separate field.
 Targets represent the entities being tracked and monitored for findings.
 Each target can have associated tags and technologies.

-The name of the target can be the URL or hostname of the target.
-IP addresses are also tracked for targets.
+Targets can have an arbitrary amount of metadata.
+These data can be stored using key-value pairs.
+Examples for using these metadata fields are URLs discovered using directory fuzzing.

 ## Tags
 Tags can be assigned to targets for better organization and categorization.